versatica/mediasoup-website/_includes/api/Peer.md

 ## Peer
 {: #Peer}

-A `peer` represents a remote media endpoint that connects to **mediasoup** (by means of ICE+DTLS) and sends/receives media streams.
+A `peer` is the local representation of a remote media endpoint that connects to **mediasoup** and sends/receives media streams.

 <div markdown='1' class='note'>
-In the context of WebRTC 1.0 a `peer` implies a `RTCPeerConnection` running in a remote browser.
+In the context of WebRTC 1.0, such a "remote media endpoint" implies a `RTCPeerConnection` running in a remote browser.
 </div>